When it comes to choosing an MBA programme you have several options so you'll need to do your research to discover which type of MBA suits your needs

 If you're already in a senior management position and seeking rapid career progression, an executive MBA (or EMBA) may suit you better.
 These focus primarily on developing the leadership skills required for a move into the boardroom.

 Students tend to be older than on general MBAs, with substantial experience already under their belt - usually five to ten years in a relevant role is required.
-For example, those on Cambridge Judge Business School's Executive MBA in 2016 were on average 36 years old with 12 years of experience, compared with 27 years old with six years of experience on the general MBA.
+For example, those on Cambridge Judge Business School's Executive MBA in 2020 were on average 38 years old with 14 years of experience, compared with 2018's general MBA class, where students were on average 29 years old with six years of experience.

 Programmes are usually studied part time during evenings and weekends, as you fit your course around your day job, and take one to two years to complete.
 Discover what courses are available by searching for executive MBAs.